Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: the RSII Model and the FRW Universe in the Brane World Scenario

-In order to get the modified Friedmann's equations from (\ref{fe}), one should insert into it the line-element of the FRW universe and the energy momentum tensor $\tau_{\mu\nu}$ of ordinary matter.
-The line-element of the FRW universe can be taken as
+In order to get the modified Friedmann's equations from (\ref{fe}), one should insert the line-element of the FRW universe and the energy momentum tensor $\tau_{\mu\nu}$ of ordinary matter.
+The line-element of the FRW universe can be written as